 A recent article mentioned that Credit Suisse was evaluating how the new Department of Labor (DOL) “fiduciary” rule will affect companies depending on variable annuity fee income.
 The simple fact is this, variable annuities are losing their place in the market and will eventually be a simple add on product instead of the “bull” annuity product in the market.

-Companies depending on the variable annuity revenue will be faces with the problem of where and how to replace that massive waive of income and profits once generated from the issuing of VAs.
+Companies depending on the variable annuity revenue will be faced with the problem of where and how to replace that massive wave of income and profits once generated from the issuing of VAs.

 The other side of the story is the rise and future dominance of our product, Fixed Indexed Annuities.
 (FIA).
 This past month, the FIA sector was greater than variable annuities in total sales.

 Bright, then brighter then brightest!
-Nothing is stopping the FIA from becoming the foremost retirement product available.
+Nothing is stopping the FIA from becoming the leading retirement product available.
 Of course, that will come with a fight, a fight over who is in charge of regulating fixed indexed annuities.
-The DOL ruling will be a step in one direction or another; hopefully the FIA will remain under state regulator control.
+The DOL ruling will be a step in one direction or another; hopefully, the FIA will remain under state regulator control.

 For over 100 years, insurance products have been regulated at the state level.
-Regulatory oversight has worked very well and there is absolutely no need for federal assistance.
+Regulatory oversight has worked very well, and there is no need for federal assistance.

 Premium gift for you for registering for my newsletter